 When it comes to web accessibility, government websites are at the top of the list for needing to provide accessible content.
 In addition to web accessibility simply being best practice and purely ethical, here are just a few of the reasons why having an accessible website is important:

-- Many people look to how the government does things to figure out the “acceptable” way.
+- Many people look at how the government does things to figure out the “acceptable” way.
 Because the government sets and enforces the laws, we expect the government to be the first organization to abide by the laws they set.
 If government agencies are setting the bar for accessible websites, we should expect to be able to follow their lead.

 - Government websites contain a slew of useful information and programs for the public to allow us to do everything from renewing auto tags to applying for jobs so we can advance our careers.
 If a government organization requires us to visit a website to do the tasks we’re required to do as citizens, the website must ensure everyone can actually access the information.